ctrlplusb/react-jobs/README.md

 ## Introduction

-This library provides you with a generic mechanism of attaching "jobs" to your React Components, and includes support for server rendering (i.e. within SSR/universal/isomorphic apps
+This library provides you with a generic mechanism of attaching "jobs" to your React Components, and includes support for server rendering (i.e. within SSR/universal/isomorphic) apps.

 ## Features